 Pictured above: last summer me & this reishi hung out everyday for weeks.
 Later we harvested it, dried it, and broke it into pieces and then simmered it in water to make a tea.
 We used this tea as the liquid base for our smoothies.
 Chilled reishi tea can easily be added to the most basic berry smoothie.
 You wouldn’t even know the difference.
 I swear it’s that easy.

-What is one of my big wishes for the people of this planet?
+What is one of my big wishes for the people of this Earth?
 It’s that we become a group of thoughtful, resourceful beings who can take care of themselves.
 My definition of needy is when people are relying on the time and effort of others for basic things.
 Like something that can be Googled.

 Needy is not sexy.
 At all.
 FYI.